zowe/community/Project Management/PI Planning/23PI1 Planning/PI Planning Preparation by Squad/Zowe CLI Squad - 23PI1 Objectives.md

 ## CLI: Zowe CLI on Unix System Services
 Mainframe customers like to experiment with Zowe w/o requiring desktop software (i.e. SYSPROGS want to run CLI commands on z/OS) as part of their experimentation or enterprise use with Zowe CLI
 #### CLI Squad Plan:
-Certify and document how to use of Zowe CLI on z/OS (USS)
+- Certify and document how to use of Zowe CLI on z/OS (USS)
-  - Requires Daemon testing (USS executable) / zLinux daemon works
 - May require in-memory (or other?) credential management

 ## CLI: Cleanup the CLI and Imperative Backlogs
 As a Zowe CLI user, I want a backlog where I can find relevant information about future enhancements I can expect, and where I can provide feedback as I find opportunities for improvement.